guimarais/Shoulder/Logbook.md

 ## Langmuir probe data and magnetic configuration

 The temperature profile at both targets seems to be also dependent on magnetic configuration.
-At the HFS

 ![Temp by LPs.](./Figures/temp_LP_34875.png "Temperature measured by LPs at the targets.")

+At this point, I'm stumbled.
+This is the only good example I have seen so far.